Earn a 30% Bonus on Citi ThankYou Transfers to Virgin Atlantic

 This now means that for every 1,000 Citi ThankYou points you transfer, you will receive 1,300 Virgin Atlantic miles.
 You can also currently earn 60,000 Citi ThankYou points on the Citi ThankYou Premier card.
 This matches the highest offer ever and you can learn more about it under the points rewards section of our Top Credit Cards Page.

 You may not use Virgin Atlantic or know much about their Flying Club program, but you should.
-While there are far better options for getting to Europe than Virgin with miles, it has some excellent partnerships that you can use to your advantage.
+It has some excellent partnerships that you can use to your advantage, like booking Delta flights or going to Japan on ANA.
 And this bonus just makes it even sweeter.

 The Basics on Virgin Atlantic